Long Distance Open Water Swimming Camp

 This is the day everyone has been looking forward to, a straight 6 hour Coastal swim, for those wishing to swim the English Channel this can be used as your ‘qualifying swim’.
 Three or more safety boats depending on the number of swimmers.
 For relay swimmers this will be 2 hours, 2 hours out then a further 2 hours.

-After the previous two days of swimming you can enjoy a swim in the morning of up to 3 hours followed by an afternoon of fun activities.
+After the previous two days of swimming you can enjoy a swim of up to 3 hours across Loch Ness to historic Urquhart Castle and back

-This evening will see a question and answer session covering the topics you wish to discuss, a night swim followed by one final dinner together as a group.
+This evening will see a question and answer session covering the topics you wish to discuss, followed by one final dinner together as a group.

 One final swim of approx. 1 hour in the sea prior to the swimmers departing.